House MAGA squad seeks to expand by boosting challengers to fellow Republicans

 “Any candidate I endorse must be willing to go on offense when it comes to messaging, advancing the America First MAGA agenda in the U.S. House of Representatives,” Cawthorn said in an emailed statement.
 “They can’t allow the left to run roughshod over us and our narrative.”

-By any conventional standard, those against whom Witt is running are all far-right conservatives, including former representative Paul Broun, who is hoping to return to Congress after a 2014 loss.
+By any conventional standard, those against whom Witt is running are all far-right conservatives, including trucking company owner Mike Collins and former representative Paul Broun, who is hoping to return to Congress after a 2014 loss.
 Broun, 75, is a Trump supporter, but he won’t go quite as far as to say the 2020 election was stolen.

 “There is evidence that there was a lot of fraudulent voting. … Don’t know if it was enough to change the election.
 I don’t know,” he said in a phone interview.